 What to Know

+Which AirPods do I have?
 Sometimes, it's hard to know which AirPods you have just by looking at them, and the difference between AirPods gen 1 vs. AirPods gen 2 is even more difficult to spot.
-Learn how to find your AirPods model number on your iPhone or iPad and on the AirPods themselves, and then how to tell what generation AirPods you have using that number.
+Learn how to find your AirPods model number on your iPhone or iPad, as well as where to find it on the AirPods themselves, and then how to tell what generation AirPods you have using that number.

 Jump To:

 Learn how to tell what generation your AirPods are using the AirPods' model number, case, or serial number.
-For more great AirPods content, check out our free Tip of the Day.
+Below, you'll find four different options for identifying your AirPods.

 The most reliable and efficient way to identify AirPods or AirPods Pro is to find the model number on your device.
-Once you have the AirPods model number, it's easy to answer the question, which AirPods do I have?
 However, if you have over-ear style AirPods, you may not need to use this step, as the AirPods Max are the only over-ear Apple AirPods currently on the market.
+Here's how to find your AirPods model number in the Settings app:

-- Tap the blue information icon next to the AirPods.
+2. Find your AirPods and tap the blue info icon next to your AirPods' name.
 The icon looks like a blue circle with the letter "i" inside it.

-- You will see Model Name, Model Number, Serial Number, and Version.
-If you are currently using your AirPods, you may need to scroll down in order to view this information.
+3. You will see Model Name, Model Number, Serial Number, and Version.
+If you are currently using your AirPods, you may need to scroll down to view this information.

 You'll be looking very closely at your AirPods for this, so if you need visual assistance to read small text, be sure to grab your glasses or a magnifying glass.